This salmon almondine is made with pan-seared salmon topped with buttery, golden almond slices for a delicious seafood dinner.

 - Pat salmon dry.
 Sprinkle fillets on both sides with salt and pepper.

-- In a large shallow pan, melt the butter over medium-low heat.When the butter is melted (but not browned) add the almonds and cook until the nuts are golden (2-3 minutes).
+- In a large shallow pan, melt half the butter (1 tablespoon) over medium-low heat.When the butter is melted (but not browned) add the almonds and cook until the nuts are golden (2-3 minutes).
 Scoop the almonds out of the butter and set aside.Tip: The butter will foam as you cook, which could make it harder to see the almonds.
 Keep a close eye on the almonds as you cook to ensure that they don't burn.

 - Use a thin metal spatula to test the fish.
 If you can slide the spatula under the fish without the fish sticking to the pan, it's ready to flip.
 If the fillets won't release- give them another 30 seconds.
 They'll release when they've finished cooking.Cook fish another 2-4 minutes until done.
 Timing will depend on the thickness of the fillet.
 (Watch the sides of the fillets to see when the fish is done cooking.
 It's finished as soon as there are no more translucent patches and it's fully opaque.)